-Engineers come to inspect the property and insist that the remaining 3 walls of the building were weakened by the windstorm as well and that building is therefore deemed to be unsafe.
-You evacuate and are required by the State Property Maintenance Code to knock down the whole building and rebuild due the city’s code.
+Engineers come to inspect the property and they insist that the remaining three walls of the building were weakened by the windstorm as well, and they deem the entire building to be unsafe.
+The State Property Maintenance Code requires you to evacuate and to knock down the whole building, and rebuild to be in compliance with the city’s code.

 Often, fixing extensive property damage while also ensuring the construction is up to code standards can be a costly venture.
 But by purchasing ordinance coverage, you can have financial assistance in paying these costs.

 Ordinance coverage works by helping you pay for demolition costs, loss of value costs, and/or increased construction costs.

 Your Property Insurance Policy will only cover the 70% that was damaged.
 Ordinance policy will cover the costs of tearing down the remaining 30% and rebuilding the entire property up to the current code.

-When an Ordinance or Law requires an Insured to tear down the undamaged portion of a building, this coverage provides protection for the value of the undamaged portion of the building.
+When an Ordinance or Law requires an Insured to tear down the undamaged portion of a building, this coverage protects the value of the undamaged part of the building.

-Coverage B – Demolition.
 When an Ordinance or Law requires an Insured to tear down the undamaged portion of a building, this coverage pays for the cost to demolish and haul away debris from the undamaged portion of the building.

-When an Ordinance or Law requires modifications in how a building must be repaired or reconstructed, this coverage provides protection for the increased costs of construction associated with repairing or rebuilding the structure to the code existing at the time of the loss.
+When an Ordinance or Law requires modifications in how a building must be repaired or reconstructed, this coverage protects the increased costs of construction associated with repairing or rebuilding the structure to the code existing at the time of the loss.
 Coverage usually applies to both the damaged and undamaged portions of the building.